9 Things You Need To Do Before You Retire

 For most of us, Social Security will be a major part of our monthly income.
 You can begin collecting when you reach age 62, but you may choose to delay benefits until you reach age 70.

-Knowing when to begin collecting SS isn’t an exact science.
+Knowing when to begin collecting Social Security isn’t an exact science.
 Much of it depends on whether you need the income right away and how long you expect to live.
 If you’re within four years of retirement we recommend using this tool.
 It can help you maximize the amount you receive.

 4. Create a Budget Based On Your New Income